 Préfet Hugues Parant took a crash course on ITER this Friday.
-He is seen here at the Visitor Centre with (left to right) Wouter van Baaren (Buildings & Site Infrastructure), Takayuki Shirao, Head of the Office of the Director-General and DG Motojima.
+He is seen here at the Visitors Centre with (left to right) Wouter van Baaren (Buildings & Site Infrastructure), Takayuki Shirao, Head of the Office of the Director-General, and Director-General Motojima.

 In one of the interviews he gave to the media shortly after he was appointed Préfet of the Region Provence-Alpes-Côte d'Azur (PACA) five months ago, Hugues Parant stressed the importance of "going out in the field" and "seeing things for [him]self", before coming to any conclusion.

 At ITER, this Friday, there was much that the Préfet de Région wanted to "see for himself".

 For the head of the French administration in the PACA region and the government's High Representative, interest in a project the size of ITER goes with the job.
 In Mr Parant's case however, his interest was visibly more than just professional.
 There was a genuine curiosity about the science, the technology and the challenges of ITER.

 The Préfet had come from Marseille the long way, following the ITER Itinerary all the way from Berre Harbour to the Cadarache site.
 The sky was perfectly clear and the view from the Gendarmerie helicopter must have been spectacular.